kuzux/zchat/README.md

 # zchat
-Really shitty chat application using ZeroMQ
+Really shitty chat application using ZeroMQ (or possibly erlang)